Consensys/doctools.template-site/docs/reference/macros.md

     Try to avoid complex logic, and even simple logic.

 !!! question "Can I use a macro in an MkDocs HTML template?"
-    No. But if you want write a template, you will have the Jinja2 syntax that can do the same, see [the contribution page](../howto/advanced/contributing.md).
+    No. But if you want to write a template, you will have the Jinja2 syntax that can do the same, see [the contribution page](../howto/advanced/contributing.md).

 !!! question "What's the best to reuse a macro in multiple sites?"